Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Amazon.

 Given a matrix of 1s and 0s, return the number of "islands" in the matrix.
-A 1 represents land and 0 represents water, so an island is a group of 1s that are neighboring and their perimeter is surrounded by water.
+A 1 represents land and 0 represents water, so find group of 1s that are neighboring and their perimeter is surrounded by water.

-For example, this matrix has 4 islands.
+For example, this matrix has 4.

 ```
 1 0 0 0 0